CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/benchmark_cmaqv54+_hbv3_beeond/cmaqv54+_hbv3_120_beeond.md

              JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 3       hpc     CMAQ lizadams PD       0:00      3 (Nodes required for job are DOWN, DRAINED or reserved for jobs in higher priority partitions)
 ```

-It is likely because the nodes have not fully terminated from a previous job.
-Wait 5 -10 minutes and see if the status changes from PD (pending) to CF (configuring).